-The five Blue-Cloud pilot demonstrators will showcase the potential of our project in a range of key areas for marine science and sustainability.
-The demonstrator “Marine Environmental Indicators” has a specific focus on data related to the marine environment, and it is led by the CMCC Foundation, in collaboration with IFREMER, Mercator Ocean International, the Royal Netherlands Meteorological Institute (KNMI), and the University of Bergen.
+The five Blue-Cloud real-life demonstrators will showcase the potential of our project in a range of key areas for marine science and sustainability.
+The demonstrator “Marine Environmental Indicators” has a specific focus on data related to the marine environment, and is led by the CMCC Foundation, in collaboration with IFREMER, Mercator Ocean International, the Royal Netherlands Meteorological Institute (KNMI), and the University of Bergen.

-Blue-Cloud will be built upon a wide range of existing resources and platforms, which at the moment are not always accessible in an efficient and fully integrated way, and sometimes indicators cannot be calculated online in a dynamic mode.
+Blue-Cloud will be building upon a wide range of existing resources and platforms, which at the moment are not always accessible in an efficient and fully integrated way, and sometimes indicators cannot be calculated online in a dynamic mode.

 A website with a collection of the preliminary set of indicators was developed by CMCC and other partners, where a set of pre-calculated datasets and indicators are available.

-Algorithms for the online calculation of some MSFD - Marine Quality Indicators were already tested in a cloud environment at a limited scale, as part of EU MELODIES Project.
+The algorithm for the online calculation of some MSFD - Marine Quality Indicators were already tested in a cloud environment at a limited scale, as part of EU MELODIES Project.
 Machine learning-based algorithms are available and have been tested by IFREMER mainly on Argo float data.